Last Saturday, April 16th, I participated in the individual time trial event “Tijdrit Almere 2022”.

 It’s organized by Start2Finish, Tri2One being the main sponsor.

-As the name implies, it’s in my hometown and the long distance is 42 kms, or three laps of 14 kms each.
+As the name implies, it’s in my hometown and the long distance is 42 kms, three laps of 14 kms each.

 Until 2019, this event took place in my backyard, the wide open polder outside the city.